Wish List

 In addition to Windows or your Operating System adding these reductions or effects, the device itself may have some internal software and processes changing the audio quality contextually.
 This could range from EQ changes to full-on muting and un-muting of the mic automatically so they are worth having a look at.

 EQ is a system which balances the Bass, Treble and Mid-Range of your audio usually across 5 different bands of frequency.
-This can make bass louder and beefier or make highs sharper and clearer (Or if you max everything out then you get a loud, discordant mess) but to some the change is sound can be off-putting and make audio sound low-quality as not all sounds are being heard equally.
+This can make bass louder and beefier or make highs sharper and clearer (Or if you max everything out then you get a loud, discordant mess) but to some the change of sound can be off-putting and make audio sound low-quality as not all sounds are being heard equally.

 How To Solve